 Whitworth University has earned the 2018 Military Friendly® School designation by Victory Media, publisher of G.I.
 Jobs®, STEM Jobs SM and Military Spouse.
 This is the second consecutive year Whitworth has received this distinction.

-Whitworth President Beck A. Taylor to Participate in Holiday Event for Volunteers of America
+Whitworth President Beck A. Taylor will take part in the

 Ellis Marsalis, regarded by many as the premier modern jazz pianist in New Orleans, will perform Nov.
 3 and 4 at Whitworth University.
 Marsalis will lead a free jazz clinic for the public on Nov.
 3 and will be the featured artist for the 28th annual Whitworth Guest Artist Jazz Concert on Nov.
 4 on the Cowles Auditorium Main Stage.